 Right after people interact with a computer or voice assistant, they can still explain their thoughts and what they tried to accomplish pretty well.
 But only a few minutes later, it’ll be harder for them to explain why they did what they did.
 Because you ask your questions afterwards, it might be difficult to find the real reason behind certain choices and actions when doing voice research.

 - Emphasize that the test material doesn’t represent the ‘state of voice’.

-If a participant doesn’t have experience with VUI’s and the test was hard, it probably influences their attitude towards voice solutions.
+If a participant doesn’t have experience with voice user interfaces (VUI’s) and the test was hard, it probably influences their attitude towards voice solutions.
 Even though it’s only one individual, let him or her know that the test material is exactly that: test material.
-You don’t want them to leave your building with a voice-anxiety :)
+You don’t want them to leave your building with a voice-anxiety.

 - Realize that it’s relatively hard to show the context of an insight.